valentinoSPADA/valentinoSPADA/README.md

 I am a full stack developer, but I am in love especially with the front end development 🎨.
 I made soyHenry's bootcamp and I just fell in love with programming.
-The tecnologies I enjoy working are JavaScript, CSS, HTML, NodeJS, Sequalize, Postgres, Redux and my favorites are React and React-Redux
+The tecnologies I enjoy working are JavaScript, CSS, HTML, NodeJS, Sequalize, PostgreSQL, Redux and my favourites are React and React-Redux
 <br/>
 <br/>